-Mr. Anthony Cortis Hon.
-Dr. Godfrey Farrugia Mr. Alfred Sladden
+Mr. Anthony Cortis

+Hon.
+Dr. Godfrey Farrugia- resigned on 28th July 2015

+Mr. Francis Gouder - appointed on 27th August 2015

 Directors are appointed during the Company's Annual General Meeting for periods of one year, at the end of which term they may stand again for re-election.
 The Articles of Association of the Company clearly set out the procedures to be followed in the appointment of directors.